 My kids really like to play with ice.
 They especially love it when it’s a hot day!
-Even though it’s the middle of winter, they still like playing with ice.
+Even in the middle of winter, they still like playing with ice.
 It keeps them busy for a long time and they get to discover new ideas.
-Today’s play activity is an ice excavation.

 To prepare the activity, I filled a large bowl of water along with colorful craft items from around the house.
 I put in beads, confetti, water beads, pipe cleaners, ribbon robe, and more!
 Then I put it in the freezer overnight.
 When it was time for the activity, I ran warm water around the bowl until the ice popped out of the bowl.
 Then I placed it in a plastic container along with tools for my kids to explore the ice with.